 Lydia is a fourth-year graduate student.
 She received her B.A. from Haverford College, where she majored in Psychology and English.
 Before coming to Northwestern, she worked as a research coordinator at the Annenberg Public Policy Center of the University of Pennsylvania.
-Lydia’s research focuses on how people’s individual self-concepts and broader social contexts influence their relationships.
-Her work on the self and relationships examines how people's self-concepts shape their relationships and how couples understand their identity together.
-Her work on social contexts and relationships focuses on how socioeconomic status (SES) influences people's relationships.
+Lydia’s research focuses on (a) the self and relationships, including how people's self-concepts shape their relationships and how couples understand their identity together, and (b) how socioeconomic status (SES) influences people's relationships.
 Click here for Lydia's CV.

 Slotter, E. B., & Emery, L. F. (in press).
 Self-concept clarity and social role transitions In J. Lodi-Smith and K. DeMarree (Eds.), Self-concept clarity.
 Springer Publishing, New York, NY.